Pedro Halffter, born in Madrid, is currently artistic director of the Teatro de la Maestranza in Sevilla.

 In 2011 Pedro Halffter received the prestigious Juno award for best classical music album of the year, for Fire and Blood, which was recorded with the Orchestre Symphonique de Montréal, and he has also recorded an album devoted to Ginastera, with the label Deutsche Grammophon.

-Pedro Halffter’s artistic season 2017/18 includes the German premiere of his symphonic arrangement of Götterdämmerung (January 2018) at Dortmund’s Konzerthaus, concerts with the legendary Spanish pianist, Joaquín Achúcarro in Madrid (November 2017) as well as the productions of Fidelio, Falstaff and Adriana Lecouvreur by Francesco Cilea at the Opera of Sevilla.
-Following an invitation of the Teatro Verdi Trieste, Pedro Halffter will also conduct two symphonic concerts (September 2017) and the production of La Traviata (June 2018).
+Pedro Halffter’s last season saw the highly successful German premiere of his symphonic arrangement of Götterdämmerung at Dortmund’s Konzerthaus, his debut with the Athens State Orchestra.
+Next to conducting several productions at the Opera of Sevilla, Pedro Halffter followed an invitation of the Teatro Verdi Trieste, where he conducted two symphonic concerts and the production of La Traviata.

 Pedro Halffter has been invited to join the jury of the singing competition „Concorso Lirico Ottevio Zino“ in Rome and is a member of the Real Academia de Bellas Artes de Santa Isabel de Hungría of Seville.